 Going through the process of earning your CDL will show employers you’re serious about your future as a trucker, providing a great foundation for your career.

-Enroll In A Drug & Alcohol Testing Consortium
+Enroll In A Drug And Alcohol Testing Consortium

 Most aspiring truckers don’t realize that the Department of Transportation requires regular drug and alcohol testing for drivers.
 These tests might seem like a hassle, but they actually keep the industry safe by preventing drivers from abusing drugs or alcohol while on the road.

 Thankfully, there are plenty of companies dedicated to facilitating drug and alcohol tests for truckers.
-Nationally-recognized companies like New Era Drug Testing and Consortium Pool provide trucking businesses with the DOT-approved testing services they need, from pre-employment drug testing to random drug tests and more.
+These companies provide trucking businesses with the DOT-approved testing services they need, from pre-employment drug testing to random drug tests and more.
 Your trucking company will likely help you enroll with a drug and alcohol testing service, though if you become an independent owner-operator you’ll need to handle that process and provide proper documentation to the DOT yourself.